ChanelZM/mariano-pascual/README.md

 - [ ] Resizable windows.
 - [ ] The order of opening files/windows is the same order of z-index.
 - [ ] Windows open at different coordinates on the screen.
-- [ ] Ghost image when dragging and dropping full opacity.

 ## Features
 - Single page application.